 The Panthers Feature a Solid Pitching Staff and a Young Lineup

-The 2013 season marks the second for Danny Lopaze as Pitt's associate head coach, and his fifth year overall on the staff.
-Lopaze is the recruiting coordinator as well as spearheading the Panthers' offensive attack as the team's hitting coach.
+The 2013 season marked the second for Danny Lopaze as Pitt's associate head coach, and his fifth year overall on the staff.
+Lopaze is the recruiting coordinator and spearheads the Panthers' offensive attack as the team's hitting coach.

 Lopaze helped guide the Panthers to record-breaking seasons in each of his first three years at Pitt.
 In 2011, Lopaze worked with a powerful offensive attack that ranked first in the BIG EAST in numerous categories.
 Despite a nationwide drop in power numbers with the introduction of new regulation bats, Pitt continued to produce one of the most electric and dangerous lineups in the country.